abhishekarya1/manifest-cv/README.md

 ## Known Issues
 Spaces not copied in plain text check - don't use the SourceSansPro font!
 Issues happens in Edge, and not in Chrome so better avoid it.

+## Further
+Can make it look like [this](https://www.overleaf.com/latex/templates/jakes-resume-anonymous/cstpnrbkhndn), it has a better emphasis on dates.

 ## License
 [MIT License](/LICENSE)